KenKundert/quantiphy/doc/examples.rst

 500Hz and 39813 MHz is more naturally given as 39.8 GHz), and because each column may have a different scaling factor.
 While these might seem like minor inconveniences on this table, they can become quite annoying as tables become larger or more numerous.
-Fundamentally the issue is that the eyes are naturally drawn to the number, but the numbers are not complete, and so the eyes need to hunt further.
 This problem exists with both tables and graphs.
-The scaling and units for the numbers may be found in the column headings, the axes, the labels, the title, the caption, or in the body of the text.
+Fundamentally the issue is that your eyes are naturally drawn to the number, but the numbers are not complete.
+Your eyes need to hunt further and it is not obvious where to hunt.
+If not next to the number, the scaling and units for the numbers may be found in the column headings, the axes, the labels, the title, the caption, or in the body of the text.
 The sheer number of places to look can dramatically slow the interpretation of the data.
 This problem does not exist in the first table where each number is complete as it includes both its scaling and its units.
 The eye gets the full picture on the first glance.

 This last version of the table represents a very common mistake people make when presenting data.
 They feel that adding units and scale factors to each number